hanneskod/readme-tester/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/hanneskod/readme-tester.svg?style=flat-square)](https://scrutinizer-ci.com/g/hanneskod/readme-tester)
 [![Dependency Status](https://img.shields.io/gemnasium/hanneskod/readme-tester.svg?style=flat-square)](https://gemnasium.com/hanneskod/readme-tester)

-Validate code examples in readme files
+Validate code examples in readme files.

 Why?
 ----
-Did you update your library, but forgot to update code examples in `README.md`?
+Did you update your library, but forgot to update code examples in README?
 Are your users complaining on syntax errors in your examples?
 Do you find it too cumbersome to manually test all examples?
 Then readme-tester is for you!